-Not at this time.
+A state plan or waiver amendment is not needed at this time.
 Once the rate proposal is developed and pilot efforts completed, the Department will assess the need for programmatic changes and submit any appropriate administrative process documentation.

 Upon reviewing the outcomes of these sustainability efforts, the Department will identify and address any necessary administrative and operational measures to support program longevity.